irdest/irdest/docs/developer/src/technical/index.md

 ### Irdest RPC core & SDKs

 A generic RPC protocol to connect different irdest services together.
-Because there can only be one router running per device, it needs to be possible for different applications to interact with this router at the same time.
+Since there can only be one router running per device, it needs to be possible for different applications to interact with this router at the same time.
 This is done by running the irdest core and router in a background daemon and using an RPC protocol/ interface (called irpc)